 The LWSD Preschool Program focuses on providing children and families with a successful first-school experience.
 Families with a 3- and/or 4-year-old child living within the boundaries of Lake Washington School District are eligible to apply for the preschool program.
 Your child must be 3 or 4 years old by August 31, 2021 and live within the Lake Washington School District boundaries.
 (Students who are 5 years old on or before August 31, 2021 must register for Kindergarten).

 Program locations for 2023-24 are below (Subject to change prior to school starting in September)

-- Kirkland: Bell Elementary, Juanita Elementary, Muir Elementary, Sandburg Elementary
+- Kirkland: Bell Elementary, Juanita Elementary, Sandburg Elementary

 - Redmond: Old Redmond Schoolhouse, Wilder Elementary